Why you

 and curved or leaned forward beneficially.

 Then relax the muscles of your abdomen to inhale effortlessly.
-Allow the muscles of your abdomen to relax so
+If you curved or

-when you contracted the muscles of your abdomen inward to exhale then you might
+leaned forward slightly farther when you contracted the muscles of your abdomen

-stand your position more upright when you inhale.
+inward to exhale then you might stand your position more upright when you

 If